 The Organic Act of 1916 established the National Park Service and gave it the challenging mandate to conserve scenery, natural and historic objects, and wildlife in national parks and to leave them unimpaired for future generations, while simultaneously providing for public enjoyment of the national parks (Keiter 1988).
 Although the term natural resource management did not appear in the original mandate, today this is the term that best describes the practice used by the Park Service to accomplish its fundamental purpose.
 Giles (1978) gave an excellent explanation of wildlife resource management, which is also applicable to the broader concept of natural resource management.
 A resource supplies specific benefits to people, and it is people who decide what is a resource.
 Natural aspects of the landscape, such as forests, mountains, streams, and wildlife, exist with or without people, but they only become natural resources because of human endeavors.
 These human endeavors do not have to be consumptive; simply enjoying the aesthetic qualities of a landscape unit can qualify it as a natural resource.
-If people disappeared or stopped utilizing forests, mountains, streams, and wildlife, these things would no longer be resources.
-Natural resource management is the science and art of making decisions and taking actions to manipulate the structure, dynamics, and relations of populations, habitats, and people to achieve specific human objectives by means of the natural resources.
-Because, by definition, a natural resource is used to supply benefits to people, it would be impossible to maintain the availability of natural resources without their management.
+If people disappeared or stopped utilizing forests, mounthroughout the SNP.
+By reviewing the descriptive status reports generated from the monitoring program, resource managers might detect changes in the macroinvertebrate communities of some streams that they suspect are being caused by gypsy moths defoliating the forest canopy over the streams.
+If the changes were suspected to be a significant detriment to the streams and the important brook trout populations that reside in them, resource managers could immediately make the decision to take control of the situation and change the tains, streams, and wildlife. these things would no longer be resources.
+Natural resource management is the science and art of making decisions and taking actions to manipulate the structure, dynamics, and relations of populations, habitats, and people to achieve specific human obiectives by means of the natural resources.
+Because, by definition, a outcome by closing the affected streams to fishing.
+A more likely scenario would be for the monitoring program to generate a research program that would provide sufficient knowledge to explain the cause and effect and to predict the eventual outcome of avpsv moth infestation on stream ecosystems.
+The experimental apnatural resource is used to supply benefits to people, it would be impossible to maintain the availability of natural resources without their management.
 Management is a decision science.
 The object of this decision making is control.
 Unless change results that is significantly different from that which would occur without the presence of the manager, no management has occurred.
 There are two kinds of management: active and passive.
 Active management involves taking positive measures such as increasing, stabilizing, or decreasing.
 Passive management is achieved by preventing certain actions from taking place or letting natural developments take their course.